Manuel-Marquez1/reading-notes/README.md

-# Three reminders on how to keep a Growth Mindset
+# Three reminders on how to keep a growth mindset

 + Understand that you do not know things **yet** , but you will get them later.
 + Always tell yourself that _you can always improve_.